By: Paul Stevenson

 Hemp Transportation Requirements

 Any person transporting hemp, whether produced in Texas or outside of Texas, shall not transport hemp “that contains an agricultural pest or disease as listed in Title 4 of the Texas Administrative Code Chapter 19.”
 Id. at § 24.41.
 Some of the pests and diseases listed in this chapter of the Texas Administrative Code, include red imported fire ants, pecan weevils, lethal yellowing, and citrus greening.
 See 4 Tex.
 Admin.
 Code Ch.
 19. Additionally, any person transporting hemp in Texas “shall not concurrently transport any cargo that is not hemp material.”
-4 TAC at § 24.43.
+4 TAC § 24.43.
 This provision seems unduly burdensome, so it is important to reemphasize that the rules under the TDA plan have only been proposed, not finalized.
-Anyone in the hemp industry that is concerned with ambiguous provisions such as this one should raise their concerns during the time period open for public comment, which lasts for 30 days starting Friday, December 13.
+Anyone in the hemp industry that is concerned with ambiguous provisions such as this one should raise their concerns during the time period open for public comment, which lasts until Monday, February 10.

 Hemp Seed Requirements

-TDA establishes that hemp seed may not be sold or distributed for use in Texas, unless the hemp seed is certified or approved by TDA.
-According to the TDA plan, TDA will make available to hemp license holders a list of businesses whose hemp seed has been certified or approved for sale, distribution, or production in Texas.
+The revised proposed rules establish that hemp seed may not be sold or distributed for use in Texas, unless the hemp seed is certified or approved by the TDA.
+According to the TDA plan, the TDA will make available to hemp license holders a list of businesses whose hemp seed has been certified or approved for sale, distribution, or production in Texas.
 See id. at § 24.44(a).
-After April 1, 2020, persons or entities must have a valid TDA-issued hemp license in order to sell, buy, possess, or hold hemp seed.
+After May 1, 2020, persons or entities must have a valid TDA-issued hemp license in order to sell, buy, possess, or hold hemp seed.
 See id. at § 24.45.

 A person seeking certification or approval of hemp seed must submit a completed TDA-prescribed form.
 Along with this form, the following requirements must be fulfilled: